awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 Review the following important details\.

 **Note**
 You can't revert back to the standard\-instance tier if you are running more than 1,000 hybrid instances in the account and Region\.
 You must first deregister hybrid instances until you have 1,000 or fewer\.
-This also applies to Amazon Elastic Compute Cloud \(Amazon EC2\) instances that use a Systems Manager on\-premises activation \(which is not a common scenario\)\.
+This also applies to Amazon Elastic Compute Cloud \(Amazon EC2\) instances that use a Systems Manager on\-premises activation \(which isn't a common scenario\)\.
 For more information, see [Deregistering managed instances in a hybrid environment](systems-manager-managed-instances-advanced-deregister.md)\.
-After you revert, you won't be able to use AWS Systems Manager Session Manager \(Session Manager\) to interactively access your hybrid instances\.
+After you revert, you won't be able to use Session Manager, a capability of AWS Systems Manager, to interactively access your hybrid instances\.
-After you revert, you won't be able to use AWS Systems Manager Patch Manager \(Patch Manager\) to patch Microsoft applications on hybrid servers and virtual machines \(VMs\)\.
+After you revert, you won't be able to use Patch Manager, a capability of AWS Systems Manager, to patch Microsoft applications on hybrid servers and virtual machines \(VMs\)\.
 The process of reverting all hybrid instances back to the standard\-instance tier can take 30 minutes or more to complete\.

 This section describes how to revert all hybrid instances in an AWS account and Region from the advanced\-instances tier to the standard\-instances tier\.